These Are the Best Dating Apps for Marriage, According to Data

-Despite its reputation as being for casual relationships, our insights indicate that Tinder is the best dating app for marriage.
-According to The Knot 2021 Jewelry and Engagement Study, Tinder was responsible for pairing 27% of newlyweds who met online, solidifying its spot as the most popular dating app, based on our data.
+Despite its reputation as being for casual relationships, our insights indicate that Tinder is one of the best dating apps for marriage.
+According to The Knot 2022 Jewelry and Engagement Study, Tinder was responsible for pairing 27% of newlyweds who met online.
+2022 marks the first year Tinder was not the most popular dating app, based on our data.
 While it has reigned supreme since 2019, it was replaced by Hinge as the best dating app for marriage.

 Two Bumble employees, Cecily Gold-Moore and Kate Urquiola, met their respective spouses long before joining the company.
 While their stories are different, the opportunity to make the first move was instrumental in finding a lasting connection.
 "I was definitely looking for a relationship," Kate tells The Knot of her decision to join the app.
 "Back when [my husband, Iker and I] matched in October 2015, Bumble was well-known as an app where most people were typically looking to make intentional connections—like a serious relationship.
 That's a strong reason why I was drawn to it."